Juan Carlos Ferrero: 2007: Wimbledon quarterfinals

-Ferrero's 2007 season began poorly, with a first round loss at the Auckland Open to Nicolás Massú and a second round loss at the Australian Open to Danai Udomchoke.
+Ferrero's 2007 season began poorly, with a first-round loss at the Auckland Open to Nicolás Massú and a second-round loss at the Australian Open to Danai Udomchoke.
 Ferrero bounced back by reaching the final of the Brasil Open, which he lost to Guillermo Cañas.
 He was eliminated in the round robin stage of Buenos Aires, and the semifinals of the Mexican Open, where he lost to Carlos Moyá.
 Ferrero reached the fourth round of Indian Wells, where he lost to Rafael Nadal (6-1, 6-1).
-He lost in the second round of Miami to Cañas, and of the Valencia Open to Alberto Martín.
+He lost in the second round of Miami to Cañas and in the Valencia Open to Alberto Martín.
 He bounced back temporarily by reaching the semifinals of the Monte Carlo Masters, where he lost to Roger Federer.
 However, he fell in the second rounds of Barcelona and Rome to Potito Starace and Pablo Andújar respectively, and in the third rounds of Hamburg and Roland-Garros, to Federer and to Mikhail Youzhny.

 Despite losing in the first round of 's-Hertogenbosch to Carlos Berlocq, Ferrero was able to reach the quarterfinals of Wimbledon for the first time, defeating No. 9 James Blake in the third round and earning his first top 10 win of the year.
 While he then lost to World No. 1 Federer in four sets, this result meant Ferrero had reached the quarterfinals of all four slams.
 Ferrero backed this result up by reaching the quarterfinal at the Stuttgart Open, which he lost to Feliciano López.
 He was then upset in the first round of the Austrian Open by Andreas Seppi.

 Ferrero's North American swing was a disappointment.
 Despite making it to the third round of Cincinnati, he lost in the first round of Canada to Lleyton Hewitt, and in the first round of the US Open to Feliciano López.
 He bounced back by reaching the semifinals of the Vienna, losing to Stanislas Wawrinka, and the third round of Madrid, losing to Novak Djokovic.
-Ferrero's final match of the year was a first round loss to Marcos Baghdatis at the Paris Masters.
+Ferrero's final match of the year was a first-round loss to Marcos Baghdatis at the Paris Masters.
 He ended the year ranked No. 24.